FinallyCanuck/finallycanuck-2023/src/posts/2024-02-07-the-push-up-challenge-day-six.md

 ---
 This one's really late today.
 I'm also falling behind on my push-ups.
 Tomorrow will be a make-up day.

+Support or learn more at [The Push-Up Challenge](https://www.thepushupchallenge.ca/fundraiser/peterrandazzo/the-push-up-challenge).

 ## 2SLGBTQI+ Mental Health
 ### Day 6: 60 push-ups